sybrew/the-seo-framework/readme.txt

 TODO update wp rocket's compat file... ugh, redundant TODO test all compat files...

-TODO call "php level caching" memoization--it's a cooler word.

-TODO do something nicer with interpret_status_to_symbol() ("We're not completely satisfied on this integration, but we'll revisit that later; building this update took long enough already.")

-TODO set AJAX failure listeners?

-TODO the AYS doesn't always fire, and may sometimes be BLOCKED during a race condition (user leaves page before it clears....)
 TODO the get_locale() call for get_input_guidelines() doesn't work on the admin-side.
 As such, it'll create an irregular experience.
 Add a filter with the post ID, and modify it via the WPML and Polylang compat files?

 TODO revise plugin setup guide: